 About Tsing Shan Monastery

-It also has a beautiful legend behind its origin as it was once the resting spot for an Indian monk, Pui To, who traveled across the ocean in a wooden cup.
-He was attracted by natural surrounding of the location and built himself a chalet here for practicing meditation.
+It also has a beautiful legend behind its origin as it was once the resting spot for an Indian monk, Pui To, who travelled across the ocean in a wooden cup.
+He was attracted by the natural surrounding of the location and built himself a chalet here for practising meditation.
 You can read all about history on the Tsing Shan Monastery website.

 Tsing Shan Path

-To be honest, the Castle Peak Hike doesn’t really start till the Tsing Shan Path.
+To be honest, the challenging part of the Castle Peak Hike doesn’t start till the Tsing Shan Path.
 Up till this point, it’s a relatively easy walk up an incline.

 Steps with the Yellow Rails

-From behind the Tsing Shan Monastery, walk up the steps with the yellow railings till the Tsing Shan Pavilion, about 100 metres ahead.
+From behind the Tsing Shan Monastery, walk up the steps with the yellow railings to the Tsing Shan Pavilion, about 100 metres ahead.

-Continue straight from the pavilion (don’t turn right), and up the steps till the pavilion on the right.
-Next to this pavilion is a sign warning hikers of the steep climb that awaits them ahead.
+Continue straight from the pavilion (don’t turn right), and up the steps to the pavilion on the right.
+Next to this pavilion is a sign warning all hikers of the steep climb that awaits them ahead.